Dirk007/ancientPlotter/README.md

 ## Usage

-`ancientPlotter [--serial-device <device>] [--dry-run] [--print-only] --filename <filename.hpgl>`
+`ancientPlotter [--serial-device <device>] [--dry-run] [--print-only] [--serve] [--port <port> (default 11175)] filename.hpgl`

+`--serve`

+Spin up this tool as a backend serving the required HTML and Websockets to drive your plotter.

+You can reach the service by invoking http://127.0.0.1:11175/ (or whatever port you assigned).
+The documents will be served from [assets](./assets/).
+You can modify them at will *at runtime*.
+They will be freshly read and rendered on each onvocation.

+Please don't blame me for the bad quality - I am everything but a frontend engineer.

+`--port`

+If you specifiy this parameter and also use the `--serve` option, the default port `11175` will be overriden with this value.

 `--filename`

-The only required parameter specifies which file you want to plot.
+The only required parameter if you use this tool as a CLI, specifies which file you want to plot.
 The path can be absolute or relative - it does not matter.
+If you `serve` this parameter will simply be ignored.

+Ony the first given file will be plotted.

 `--serial-device`